rtrlib/handbook/source/usage.rst

 validated prefix origin data to STDOUT.
 You can use this tool to get first experiences with the RPKI-RTR protocol.
 With the latter you can validate arbitrary prefix to origin relations against records of a connected RPKI cache.
 Both tools are located in the ``tools/`` directory.

-Having a look into the source code of these tools will help to understand and integrate the RTRlib into your own applications.
+Having a look into the source code of these tools will help to understand and integrate the RTRlib into applications.

+----

+Any application using the RTRlib will have to setup a RTR connection manager that handles the synchronization with one (or multiple) trusted RPKI cache server(s).
 The following provides an overview on important code segments.

-----

 First, create a RTR transport socket, for instance using TCP as shown in :numref:`lst-create-socket`.